manni8436/Legend-of-the-Greek-Gods/README.md

 and loved reading about it for a long time and I even have Greek Mythology memobrilia from my trip to Greece and Rome

-Most of the designs and layout for my project was created on my own using wireframes but I also used bootstrap to aid me in building a few section sections of my website
+Most of the designs and layout for my project was created on my own using wireframes but I also used bootstrap to aid me in building my navigation menu and also the image cards

-I also used Font Awesome for the icons on my website
+I also want to thank the following websites for helping me with my first project

+thank you hover.css, fontawesome, ColorSpace, Google Fonts as all of them helped me design my website

 In this section write about where you got the inspiratioin from to make design your website.